 Stevie O’Connor is an award winning Country Artist.
 Entertaining fans across the UK with his powerhouse vocals, infectious guitar/banjo picking and high energy performance live shows.
 He catapults passion in every word he sings, and every note played.
 Writing songs from a young age Stevie honed his craft, playing as a session musician with some of the biggest names within the industry.
 From this he found his true calling… in country music

-Steve and Ben Somers Country Band
+Steve & Ben Somers Band

-Ben is back with us this year in a different format.
-In the family line up with Steve Somers playing a mix of fun Country Songs. his year
+Ben is back with us this year in a different format; in the family line up with Steve Somers playing a mix of fun Country Songs. his year

 Formed for an expedition to the uncharted bluegrass territory of Iceland, Jæja is a contemporary bluegrass quartet composed of four inquisitive young musicians from the UK, mixing influences of jazz, old time, metal and Icelandic folk.